Ketone Bodies (Urine)

 Why do I need this test?

-You may need this test if you have a high level of blood sugar.
-People with high levels
+You may need this test if you have a high level of blood sugar, which can happen if

-of blood sugar often have high ketone levels.
-If you have high blood sugar levels
+can't use the sugar in the blood for energy.
+If you have high blood sugar levels and

 People without diabetes can also have ketones in the urine if their body is using